House Democrats give IRS until April 23 to hand over Trump's tax returns

 House Democrats have given the Internal Revenue Service a new deadline to hand over President Donald Trump's tax returns days after Treasury Secretary Steven Mnuchin said his department would miss the original deadline of April 10.

-In a letter to IRS Commissioner Charles Rettig sent Saturday by Ways and Means Committee Chairman Richard Neal, D-Mass., Democrats gave a final deadline of April 23 for six years of Trump's personal and business tax returns.
+In a letter to IRS Commissioner Charles Rettig sent Saturday by Ways and Means Committee Chairman Richard Neal, D-Mass., Democrats gave a second and final deadline of April 23 for six years of Trump's personal and business tax returns.
+The lawmakers could go to court to seek the returns if the IRS does not turn them over.

 "To date, the IRS has failed to provide the requested return and return information despite an unambiguous legal obligation to do so ...
 Please know that, if you fail to comply, your failure will be interpreted as a denial of my request," Neal wrote in the letter.